GULF TO GULF

 These ancient lands reflect the heritage of Australia's First Peoples who lived out there admirably well - and the courage, tragedies and successes of European explorers like the famed but unfortunate Burke and Wills - and the settlers who forged their existence in what was, for them, a land of unforgiving remoteness.

-The ride can be considered to have 4 stages, each about one week:
+The ride has 4 stages, each about a week:

-Week One explores the majestic Flinders Ranges to reach the desert railhead of Marree.
+Week One explores the majestic Flinders Ranges, riding from Port Augusta 430km to reach the desert railhead of Marree in 6 days (7th day is rest).

-Week Three rolls across Queensland's vast Channel Country to Mt Isa.
+Week Three rolls 700km across Queensland's vast Channel Country to Mt Isa in 7 days.
+Rest days are before and after in Birdsville and Mt Isa.

-Week Four rides the Gulf Country to Normanton and Karumba.
+Week Four rides 570km in 6 days through the Gulf Country to Cloncurry, Normanton and Karumba (followed by an end-of-ride rest day).

 The most recent rides took place in May-June and June-July 2022 with 20-24 riders.
 Ages ranged from 30s to 70s with the median age in the early-60s.